After your operation for ovarian cancer

 Tubes and drains

-When you wake up after your operation you will have a few tubes in place.
+When you wake up, you’ll have several tubes in you.
 This can be frightening, so it helps to know what they’re for.

 You may have: